-Sherina is a 9 years old girl from Kitebi district of Kampala.
+Sherina is a 9 years old girl from the Kitebi district of Kampala.
 She was born healthy, but around the age of 3, she started developing Sickle Cells Anemia.
 This disease affected mostly her ability to walk, as her legs became very weak.
-Because of this Sherina can’t have a normal life and can’t go to school as other children of her age.
+Because of this Sherina can’t have a normal life and can’t go to school like other children of her age.

 In October 2017, with the help of our Ugandan partner – Save an African Child Charity, we managed to take Sherina to the hospital where the doctors took all her measurements for the prothesis and got them made especially for her.